Authorized Capital for a Private Limited Company

 However, every policy has both benefits and drawbacks, some of which are as follows:

-It is challenging to raise money by selling stock shares.
+- It is not cost-efficient – It is challenging to raise money by selling stock shares.
 There are several steps and expenses involved.
-Sometimes businesses need to wait months before getting the go-ahead to start their initial public offering (IPO).
+Sometimes, businesses need to wait months before getting the go-ahead to start their initial public offering (IPO).

 Authorized capital and paid-up capital are two of the most significant share capital among the several share capital categories.